-If you’re undertaking an application migration project for the first time, it may be worth starting with low-risk applications and easier workloads.
+If you’re undertaking an application migration project for the first time, starting with low-risk applications and easier workloads may be worth starting.
 This approach will allow you to carefully outline the steps for migration, drive quick wins without revenue impact and business risk, and learn from potential mistakes without breaking any business-critical applications.

 3. Review the complexity of your applications

 Migration is more than a ‘lift and shift’ process, and it can become increasingly complex if your applications are not supported once migrated to the cloud.
-You want your migration to be architected for optimal performance, efficiency and value and therefore it’s critical to review the complexity of your applications to determine whether the hardware or operating systems used can be supported by your chosen cloud infrastructure.
+You want your migration to be architected for optimal performance, efficiency and value.
+Therefore, it’s critical to review the complexity of your applications to determine whether the hardware or operating systems used can be supported by your chosen cloud infrastructure.

-If the legacy application’s hardware and operating systems can run on your chosen cloud platform, it can be fairly straightforward to rehost without the need to make any changes to important components like application code and database.
-Re-platforming can also ease the complexity of migrating applications to the cloud, and is suitable for applications requiring software version upgrades or configuration changes for adapting to the new architecture platform.
+If the legacy application’s hardware and operating systems can run on your chosen cloud platform, it can be fairly straightforward to rehost without making any changes to important components like application code and database.
+Re-platforming can also ease the complexity of migrating applications to the cloud and is suitable for applications requiring software version upgrades or configuration changes for adapting to the new architecture platform.
 Fortunately, at least 70% of enterprise applications can be rehosted or re-platformed according to AWS.

 Start your journey to cloud

 Developing and honing cloud implementation for the best results can be incredibly costly and time-consuming for many organisations.
-Working with a MSP like Brightsolid can provide valuable support in defining your cloud strategy and cloud readiness, and implementing your cloud migration.
-Brightsolid can help ensure your migration choices result in the best technical solution and ROI, so your journey to the cloud takes you to the destination of optimal business benefit.
+Working with an MSP like Brightsolid can provide valuable support in defining your cloud strategy and readiness and implementing your cloud migration.
+Brightsolid can help ensure your migration choices result in the best technical solution and ROI, so your journey to the cloud takes you to optimal business benefit.